 Saturday, August 8, 2015

-We stopped along the side of the road to take a picture of the site of Civil War site of Wilson's Camp and spring.
+We stopped along the side of the road to take a picture of the site of Wilson's Camp and the spring.

-There was activity by both the Union and Confederate soldiers in Florence during the Civil War.
+Both Union and Confederate soldiers were active in Florence during the Civil War.

 Wilson's Headquarters and Camp

 At this site from mid-January to mid-March 1865, Maj.
-Gen. James Harrison Wilson, U. S. Army, assembled the largest cavalry force ever massed in the Western Hemisphere.
+Gen. James Harrison Wilson, U. S. Army, assembled the most significant cavalry force ever massed in the Western Hemisphere.
 Five divisions totaling 22,000 camped from Gravelly Springs westward to Waterloo.
-Wilson made headquarters a mile east of the springs at Wildwood plantation, the boyhood home of Alabama senator and governor, George Houston.
-After intensive training, Wilson's Cavalry crossed Tennessee to invade South Alabama and Georgia, a campaign which included burning the University of Alabama at Tuscaloosa and the capture of Pres.
-Jefferson Davis at Irwinville, Georgia, in May 1865, after Lee's surrender.
+Wilson made headquarters a mile east of the springs at Wildwood plantation, the boyhood home of Alabama senator and governor George Houston.
+After intensive training, Wilson's Cavalry crossed Tennessee to invade South Alabama and Georgia.
+This campaign included burning the University of Alabama at Tuscaloosa and the capture of President Jefferson Davis at Irwinville, Georgia, in May 1865, after Lee's surrender.
 Donated by C. L. Culver

 Gravelly Springs

-We traveled into Waterloo where we saw a barge traveling down the Tennessee River
+We traveled to Waterloo, where we saw a barge traveling down the Tennessee River.

 Waterloo